National defense bill moves forward as Trump threatens veto

 Rep. Joe Wilson, R-S.C., who was named to the conference committee, a group that hashes out differences between the House and Senate versions, on Thursday said he was “grateful to have served” and “to have worked with my colleagues to advance” such important legislation.

-The fruitful NDAA dealmaking, though, was announced in the shadow of a veto threat from President Donald Trump.
-On Tuesday, the president said he would reject the latest defense bill unless the “very dangerous” and “unfair Section 230” is repealed.
+The fruitful NDAA dealmaking, though, was announced in the shadow of a veto threat.
+On Tuesday, President Donald Trump said he would reject the latest defense bill unless the “very dangerous” and “unfair Section 230” is repealed.

 Trump reiterated his ultimatum in a Thursday morning tweet: “Looks like certain Republican Senators are getting cold feet with respect to the termination of Big Tech’s Section 230, a National Security and Election Integrity MUST.
 For years, all talk, no action.
 Termination must be put in Defense Bill!!!”